madebits/madebits.github.io/blog/2022/2022-01-12-Investment-Notes.md

 - Positive with regard to property is that it can be rented using an [Indexmietvertrag](https://ratgeber.immowelt.de/a/indexmietvertrag-wenn-die-inflation-die-miete-in-die-hoehe-treibt.html).
 The idea here is to keep win rate p.a same by adjusting cold rent based on [inflation](https://de.statista.com/statistik/daten/studie/609521/umfrage/monatlicher-mietindex-fuer-deutschland/).

-The problem is it is hard to find a property worth renting for 100000.
+It is hard to find a property worth renting for 100000.
 The prices are around 300000.
 This means that one has to have at least 150000 own capital and finance rest 150000 via a bank.

 Positive: